 For more information about Schengen visas, follow the link to the article A guide to Schengen visas.

 By the end of 2022, all visitors who currently do not need a visa to visit the Schengen countries will need to apply for ETIAS travel authorisation.
 For more information, follow the link to the article Applying for ETIAS.

 Types and Cost

-The Netherlands is part of the Schengen visa scheme.
+The Netherlands is a Schengen country, so the Schengen visa scheme applies.